Drugstore drones: UPS will fly CVS prescriptions to U.S. customers

-LOS ANGELES (Reuters) - United Parcel Service Inc’s new Flight Forward drone unit will soon start home prescription delivery from CVS Health Corp.
+LOS ANGELES (Reuters) - United Parcel Service Inc’s (UPS.N) new Flight Forward drone unit will soon start home prescription delivery from CVS Health Corp (CVS.N).

 The service, which will debut in one or two U.S. cities in the coming weeks, shows how the parcel delivery company plans to expand its upstart drone business beyond hospital campuses.